telerik/maui-docs/controls/calendar/blackout-dates.md

 ## Disabled (Blackout) Dates Example

-The following snippets show how to disable dates in Calendar control.
+The following snippets show how to disable dates in the Calendar control.

 **1.** Define the `RadCalendar` control in XAML.